All Israel

 Trump reassured the group of eight freed hostages, “We’ll get them out,” referring to hostages still held in Gaza.

-He noted that he had just met with the former hostages, “whose lives you have destroyed… Only sick and twisted people keep bodies, and you are sick and twisted!”
+The U.S. top leader noted that he had just met with the former hostages, “whose lives you have destroyed… Only sick and twisted people keep bodies, and you are sick and twisted!”

 “Also, to the People of Gaza: A beautiful future awaits, but not if you hold hostages.
 If you do, you are DEAD!
 Make a SMART decision.
 RELEASE THE HOSTAGES NOW, OR THERE WILL BE HELL TO PAY LATER,” Trump strongly warned.

-Although Israel agreed to these terms, Netanyahu has repeatedly emphasized that he would not end the war until Hamas's military and governing structures were dismantled.
+Although Israel agreed to these terms, Netanyahu has repeatedly emphasized that he would not end the war until Hamas' military and governing structures were dismantled.
 As a result, he largely refrained from engaging in negotiations over phase two.

 While the group was waiting for their meeting with Trump on Wednesday morning, news emerged that his administration had been secretly engaged in direct negotiations with Hamas to secure the release of American hostages in Gaza and ultimately bring an end to the war.

-The White House stated that it had consulted with Israel on the matter, but Netanyahu’s office appeared to disagree, releasing a brief statement saying, “Israel has expressed to the United States its position regarding direct talks with Hamas.”
+The White House stated that it had consulted with Israel on the matter, but Netanyahu’s office appeared to disagree, releasing a brief statement.

 “So you didn’t think until I came along – you didn’t think you were going to get out?”
 Trump asked the group.
 Several of the hostages replied, “No.”

 “Well, we said, ‘You better let us have those people back, you better let them out.’
-We did say that and something happened, right.
+We did say that and something happened, right?
 Now we’ve got to get the rest out,” Trump said, referring to his ultimatum last month.

 “Thank you all.
 We’re working on it very hard,” Trump said, as each hostage approached to shake his hand.
 “We’ll do the best we can… Horrible stories.
 Not even believable… We’ll get them out.
 Watch.
 We’ll get them out.”